 128. The way I was treated sounds strange but I didn't care.
-Secondary Institutions - to be published later Secondary Institutions - to be published later I loved my work and it was amazing to go on a bus to work and to go home.
+I was so grateful to get out of Doctor Guthrie's that I would have done anything.
+I loved my work and it was amazing to go on a bus to work and to go home.
 I tried to please and and do good things, especially after the robbery.
 I played with their children whenever I could.
 I wanted to stay there forever.
-Secondary Institutions - to be published later Secondary Institutions - to be published later .
-I didn't run away from and see a see see and and it was a lonely existence.
+I thought I could be sent back to Doctor Guthrie's because I didn't realise that couldn't happen after a certain age.
+I didn't run away from and see because I had freedom and went to work.
+I never had any friends and it was a lonely existence.
 Respite Care - family member - Aunty 129. and were going on holiday and I wasn't allowed to go with them.
 I had to go and stay with my Aunty for two weeks.
 That was awful.
 I didn't really know Aunty but Ann couldn't find anywhere for me to go.
 By now, my mum was an alcoholic and I didn't know my father.
 130. I had become obsessive about bathing and keeping clean.
 I was wetting the bed and I wanted to look after myself.
-I couldn't have a bath at Aunty s because the house was dirty.
+I couldn't have a bath at Aunty 's because the house was dirty.
 I had to sleep on the sofa.
 Aunty flung me out on the second night because I wet the sofa.
 I slept on the street and in their shed.
 I went to work.
 I don't know how I managed.
-I went back to stay at and and state of s but they didn't want me there.
-Leaving Foster Care - second placement - and and 131.
-I became sixteen years old and I was told I had to leave and and seems 's.
+I went back to stay at and should be builded and should be because the house was dirty.
+I had to sleep on the sofa.
+Aunty are flung me out on the second night because I went to work.
+I don't know how I managed.
+I went back to stay at and should be builded by building the bed and I want to work and I want to work.
+I don't know how I managed.
+I went back to stay at and should be building to be building Leaving Foster Care - second placement - and 131.
+I became sixteen years old and I was told I had to leave and and sixteen 's.
 They wanted me out anyway.
 I was heartbroken when I had to leave.
 Ann got me shared accommodation in a flat.
 That was the end of my time in care.